A strong CV is the only way you will get noticed by employers, and land job interviews

 - Name and contact details – Placed at the top so nobody misses them

-Name & contact details
+1. Name and contact details

 You need to make it as easy as possible for recruiters and employers to contact you, so put your contact details at the very top of your CV in big bold text.